Subscribe to the ARB Library Blog

 UC Libraries hosted a special reception in the Archives and Rare Books Library on April 22 to celebrate the installation of one of the most extraordinary urban maps in the Western world.
 For more information on the map and the reception, see the story on ARB Library's Blog.

 City Engineer-Rapid Transit Collection

 The University of Cincinnati Libraries were awarded a Library Services and Technology Act (LSTA) grant from the State Library of Ohio to digitize 8000 prints and negatives of the Cincinnati subway project and street improvements from the 1920s to the 1950s.
-This project has concluded and the images are now available for viewing through the UC Libraries' Digital Resource Commons.
-A website with further information about the collection is coming soon.
+This project has concluded.
+Visit the Subway and Street Improvments website for more information on the project.
+The images are now available for viewing through the UC Libraries' Digital Resource Commons.

 The 53 monthly cards donated by Gaylord Oscar Shepherd Jr. to the Archives & Rare Books Library have all been digitized and are viewable in this web exhibit.

 Nelson Hoffman’s postcards, ephemera, and research all offer a unique view into Cincinnati’s past.